Sam Baldock: International career

 On 26 August 2009, Baldock was called up to an initial 30-man squad for the 2009 FIFA U-20 World Cup in Egypt.
 Later, on 11 September, he made the final squad of 21 players, MK Dons chairman Pete Winkelman commented: "The standard of players he will now be rubbing shoulders with underlines what a wonderful talent he is."

 Personal life

 Born in England, Baldock is of Greek descent through his grandmother.
-His younger brother, George Baldock, is contracted to Sheffield United, and his other brother James is the club doctor at Sam's club Oxford United.
+His late younger brother George was also a professional footballer, and his other brother James is the club doctor at Sam's former club Oxford United.